harvard-edtech/edtech-guide/ComprehensiveGuide.md

 The handler function is key because it handles the request.
 The handler function is an `async` function that is tasked with either returning the value that should be sent in the response to the client, or the handler function should throw an error which would also be sent to the client.

-To send an error code to the client, use the `dce-reactkit` custom error called `ErrorWithCode`.
+To send an error code to the client, use the `dce-expresskit` custom error called `ErrorWithCode`.

 To send a response to the client, simply return the value that you want to send to the client.
 If you don't want to return anything, simply `return undefined;`.